Bobstin/heroku-django-vue-template/README.md

  - Node.js (https://nodejs.org/en/)
  - A local postgres installation, including psql (https://www.postgresql.org/download/)
 ## How to Use
-In the instructions below, replace anything in square brackets `[]` with whatever you choose
+In the instructions below, replace anything in square brackets `[]` with whatever you choose.
+Note that [PROJECT_NAME] should meet the Heroku and GitHub name requirements: name must start with a letter, end with a letter or digit and can only contain lowercase letters, digits, and dashes.

 To use this project, follow these steps:

 - Create your working environment.
 I recommend conda: `conda create -n [PROJECT_NAME]env python=3.6`
 - Activate that environment: `activate [PROJECT_NAME]env`
-- Install Django (`$ pip install django`)
+- Install Django (`pip install django`)
-- Create a new project and install the Python and JS requirements
+- Create a new project
 - Push the code to GitHub
+- Install the Python and JS requirements
 - Set up the Heroku App
 - Set up the local postgres database